epfl-dcsl/r2p2/README.md

 The software router runs on 2 cores (0,2) and implements 3 different policies: ``rand`` for random selections, ``rr``for round-robin, and ``fc`` for JBSQ.
 The takes a comaseparated list of servers.
 For each server provide the target ip, the base port, and how many ports this server exposes separated by colon.
 For example 10.0.0.1:8000:2 registers 2 queues to the R2P2 router both at 10.0.0.1, one at 8000, and one at 8001.
 The ``per_queue_slots`` arguement is only useful in the JBSQ(n) case and it's the ``n``.
 For the other policies, this argument should be 0.

+### HovercRaft

+To run R2P2 with the HovercRaft extension (See the Eurosys [paper](https://infoscience.epfl.ch/record/276586) for more details) you need to build with `WITH_RAFT=1` as described in the HovercRaft [repo](https://github.com/epfl-dcsl/hovercraft).

+Also, you need to configure your `r2p2.conf` accirdingly.
+Specifically, you need to add raft peers and the used multicast groups as in the `r2p2.conf.sample`.

+### HovercRaft++

+For HovercRaft++ (in-network acceleration for HovercRaft) you need to also add the switch peer.
+So, in the `raft` section of your `r2p2.conf` you need to have an even number of peers, and the last one corresponds to the switch.

+### P4 Source Code
+For the P4 source code for `JBSQ` and `HovercRaft++` please contact <marios.kogias@epfl.ch>.